 Support and Treatment

 CMHA Oxford is part of the integrated, county-wide, 24-hour mental health service plan system.
 The team consists of professional staff trained in a variety of disciplines including social work, nursing, and occupational therapy.
-The program is recovery focused and voluntary for adults with a serious mental health concern who reside in or receive service in Oxford County.
+The program is recovery focused and voluntary for adults 16 or older with a serious mental health concern who reside in or receive service in Oxford County.

 The services provided by CMHA Oxford include: Crisis and Outreach Services, Brief Case Management & Recovery, Supportive Housing, Court Diversion/Court Support, Concurrent Support Services, Dual Diagnosis Services, Peer Support and Seniors Outreach and Recovery Service.

 Crisis and Outreach Services

 Crisis & Outreach Services provides 24-hour service for those living in or receiving services in Oxford County.
 Crisis and Outreach professional staff members respond by phone and/or mobile to individuals experiencing a sudden or unexpected event that places them in distress.
 Referrals to appropriate agencies and follow up services to ensure community support services are in place

 There are many reasons for reaching out.
 Yours may include:

 - Crisis intervention including access to a mobile crisis team

 - Thoughts of suicide or harming yourself or others

 - Access to community supports and addictions treatment